Skip to main content Skip to section navigation

 Dear MP ______,

-I am contacting you today because I believe that children need to be protected online as they are protected offline.
+I am contacting you today because I believe that children urgently need to be protected online as they are protected offline, which is why I support Bill C-63, the Online Harms Bill.

 Canada currently lacks regulations for tech companies who control the platform where our children and youth spend increasing amounts of their lives.
 Technology companies have had years to show they put children first, and continue to fail.
 A look at recent headlines easily shows that: https://protectchildren.ca/en/press-and-media/tech-timeline/

 Children are at risk online every day.
-Comparing 2021 to 2022, Cybertip.ca, Canada’s tipline for reporting the online sexual exploitation of children, saw the following report increases:
+Comparing to 2022-23, in 2023-24, Cybertip.ca, Canada’s tipline for reporting the online sexual exploitation of children, saw:

 I’m contacting you because this is important to me.
 It’s not fair to place the blame on parents for failing to keep their kids safe in an environment that lacks rules to keep them safe.
 Toys and schools are regulated – why aren’t the platforms where our kids spend their time?

 Canada needs regulations for tech companies to protect our kids - they are our future, and should be our priority.
-I am asking you to support the urgent need for change.
+I am asking you to stand up for children and support the Online Harms Bill.

 Support our work.
 Donate today.